BestMat/zig-fs/README.md

 # zig-fs
-A simple file system library in Zig.
+A (old) simple file system library in Zig.